Do you have to vote for the party you are registered with?

-- You do not have to vote for the party you’re registered with in a federal, state, or local general election.
+- You do not have to vote for the party you are registered with in a federal, state, or local general election.

-- But in a presidential primary or caucus, depending on your state’s rules, you may have to vote for the political party you’ve registered with.
+- But in a presidential primary or caucus, or in congressional or local office primaries, depending on your state’s rules, you may only be allowed to vote for the political party you are registered with.

-States choose a candidate to run for president through primary elections, caucuses, or both.
-Depending on your state’s voting rules, your state’s primary or caucus elections can be open, closed, or a combination of both.
-The type of primary or caucus your state holds can affect your voting eligibility:
+Primaries and caucuses are ways that political parties in each state choose a candidate to run for president or Congress.
+Political parties in states, towns, and cities may also use primaries to choose candidates for statewide or local office.
+Depending on your state's or locality's voting rules, its primary or caucus elections can be open, closed, or a combination of both.
+The type of primary or caucus can affect your voting eligibility:

 - During an open primary or caucus, people can vote for a candidate of any political party.

 - During a closed primary or caucus, only voters registered with that party can take part and vote.

 - "Semi-open" and "semi-closed" primaries and caucuses are variations of the two main types.

 Check which kind of primary elections your state has so you will know how you can vote in them.

 Ask a real person any government-related question for free.
 They will get you the answer or let you know where to find it.